qlibs/reflect/README.md

     > `reflect` include takes ~.2s (that includes running all tests).
     The most expensive calls are `visit` and `enum_to_name` which timing will depend on the number of reflected elements and/or min/max values provided.
     There are no recursive template instantiations in the library.

+- Can I disable running tests at compile-time for faster compilation times?

+    > When `REFLECT_DISABLE_STATIC_ASSERT_TESTS` is defined static_asserts tests won't be executed upon inclusion.
+    Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.

 - How to extend number of members to be reflected (default: 64)?